CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 Inflation rate calculations have changed over time.<br>
 Real inflation has been around 15-18% year on year.<br>
 For growth, technology has the highest utility factor.<br>
-Only tech holds significant growth over time.<br>
+Only technology holds significant growth over time.<br>

 GDP = Consumption + Govt + Investment + Net Exports.<br>
 To increase revenue we require productivity or taxes.<br>